Solutions for soundproofing floors

 What it does

-Reduces sound from the room below travelling through floor joists.
-The floating soundproof floor is isolated from the structure so noise finds it difficult to transmit into the new finished floor.
+Restricts sound from the room below travelling through floor joists.
+The floating soundproof floor is isolated from the structure, so noise finds it difficult to transmit into the newly finished floor.

 Where it works best

 The TPS80F Ultimate soundproof flooring system is best suited for customers who want a good level of impact and airborne noise reduction.
-Best results are achieved when the walls are the existing render or treated with TPS30W.
+The best results are achieved when the walls are the existing render or treated with TPS30W.

 It is a great choice for those customers who can afford the 20mm height change to the floor and/or customers who do not have access to the ceilings below and want the best soundproof floor system installed from above.